Nutlope/llamacoder/README.md

 2. Create a `.env` file and add your [Together AI API key](https://dub.sh/together-ai/?utm_source=example-app&utm_medium=llamacoder&utm_campaign=llamacoder-app-signup): `TOGETHER_API_KEY=`
 3. Run `npm install` and `npm run dev` to install dependencies and run locally

+## Limitations

+- **Syntax Errors with Complex Prompts:** When handling complex prompts, the engine may generate code that contains syntax errors.
+Users may need to manually correct these errors or simplify the prompts to achieve the desired output.

 ## Future Tasks

 - [ ] Experiment with a prompt rewriter and launch this as well
 - [ ] Make the toast that opens better like a modal for sharability
-- [ ] Add sharability to people can take their apps and share them publicly
+- [ ] Add sharability so people can take their apps and share them publicly
 - [ ] Add the ability to toggle on and off shadcn components and others
 - [ ] Launch support for different themes – somehow pass down variables to components
 - [ ] Add dynamic OG images to the specific generations & include the prompt